top1944/duckuments/docs/17_setup/1_1_reproducing_ubuntu_image.md

 There are the two key to edit files:

-* `/etc/network/interfaces` should look like this:
+The file `/etc/network/interfaces` should look like this:

 ```
  interfaces(5) file used by ifup(8) and ifdown(8)